Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 teaching: 20
 exercises: 10
 questions:
-- "How do I plan and organize a genome sequencing project?"
+- "How do I plan and organise a genome sequencing project?"
 - "What information does a sequencing facility need?"
 - "What are the guidelines for data storage?"
 objectives: